IlliaYalovoi/universal-checksum-patcher/README.md

 MacOS will be supported, if someone provide me executable file for analysis
 # TODO
-- [ ] Rewrite hex-search part in C
 - [ ] Reduce complexity of algorithm
 - [ ] Create some simple GUI